foundation/foundation-emails/docs/pages/button.md

 ## Sizing

+By default, buttons are sized by the content and padding within them.
+You can also size a button according to it's parent container (see Expanded section).

 Buttons can be made larger or smaller by adding the class `.tiny`, `.small`, or `.large` to a button's outer `<table>`.

 In Inky HTML, add the same class to the `<button>` tag.